Het-477/Face-Detection-App/PYTHON PROJECT/credit.md

-### This project is made with the help of a youtube named NuraLine
+### This project is made with the help of a youtuber named NuraLine
 His video's link: https://youtu.be/5cg_yggtkso?si=AfwQFyM9hcmlWssK